Tacoma, Washington: Downtown revival

 Beginning in the early 1990s, city residents and planners took steps to revitalize Tacoma, particularly its downtown.
 Among the projects were the federal courthouse in the former Union Station (1991); Save Our Station community group; Merritt+Pardini Architect (1991); Reed & Stem Architects (1911); the adaptation of a group of century-old brick warehouses into a branch campus of the University of Washington; the numerous privately financed renovation projects near the campus; the Washington State History Museum (1996), echoing the architecture of Union Station; the Museum of Glass (2002); the Tacoma Art Museum (2003); and the region's first light-rail line (2003).
-The glass and steel Greater Tacoma Convention and Trade Center opened in November 2004.
+The glass and steel Greater Tacoma Convention Center opened in November 2004.
 America's Car Museum was completed in late 2011 near the Tacoma Dome.

 The Pantages Theater (first opened in 1918) anchors downtown Tacoma's Theatre District.
 Tacoma Arts Live manages the Pantages, the Rialto Theater, and the Theatre on the Square.
-Tacoma Little Theatre (opened in 1918) bridges the Theater District and the Hilltop neighborhood.
-Other attractions include the Grand Cinema and the Landmark Temple Theatre.
+Tacoma Little Theatre (opened in 1918) is northwest of downtown in the Stadium District.
+Other attractions include the Grand Cinema, McMenamins Elks Temple, and the Landmark Temple Theatre.